-It means that hidden fields will be displayed on the next step to the customer depending on values chosen on the previous step of specific field.
+It means that hidden fields will be displayed on the next step to the customer depending on values chosen on the previous step of a specific field.

 There are different reasons and cases you might need to add dependent fields:

-- To build nested multilevel form without making your customers to fill in a long list of required fields while submitting new request;
+- To build nested multilevel form without making your customers to fill in a long list of required fields while submitting a new request;

 - To specify the details about the issue submitted by your customer and distribute support queries between most qualified agents;